 1948 - The Joseph Smith House, 15435 Varden Street, Sherman Oaks CA. Smith helped Walker build the house.
 Featured in Home Magazine.
 Destroyed in 2004.
 New house built, last photo.

 1948 - The Christian E. Choate House, 905 North Beverly Glen Boulevard, Los Angeles CA. Choate is listed as the architect on the building permit.
 Appeared in the Los Angeles Times, 12/18/1948, which listed Walker as the architect.
 For sale in 2020.
 Bottom photo by Michael Locke.

 1948 - The West House, aka Case Study House 18, 199 Chautauqua Boulevard, Pacific Palisades CA. Sold in 1948 to C. J. Adreste.
-Sold in the 1990s to Leo and Franches Mathanson who added a one-story addition.
+Sold in the 1990s to Leo and Franches Nathanson who added a one-story addition.
+Gordon Olschlager did repairs after the Northridge earthquake.
 Sold in 2015 to the Yetta Levitas and S. Wilsterman Trust.

 1948 - The Clarence M. and Geneva Schindele House, 2664 Glendower Avenue, Los Angeles CA. Sold to Fred Criss.
 Remodeled in 1990 by architect Scott Vauhan.
 Sold in the late 1990s to Frank Masi.
 Photo by Michael Locke.

 1948 - The Geneva Fulton House, aka Timkham House, 8489 Hollywood Boulevard, Los Angeles CA. Sold around 1950 to Kenneth O. and Sigrid Timkham.
 Sold to Todd Y. Pratt.
 Sold in 1992 to Robert A. Black.
 Sold in 2007 to Kieran and Michele Mulroney.